ernie/norm/README.md

 derived from.
 For instance, if you take a look at the basic Repository you'll you'll see that it expects subclasses to implement `[select|insert|update|delete]_statement` methods, which are used as the base of more complicated queries.
-From this, we can derive a class that instead supports specification of a table name, and which has its methods implemented accordingly.
+From this, an Isomorphic repository type is derived.
+This class only requires that we define a table name, and the statement methods are built from this.

 ## Contributing